yansevilla/Course3_Project/CodeBook.md

 2. subject: Person(subject) unique id who participated in the experiment (1 to 30)

-3. mean_X: Average value of sensor signal 'tBodyAcc-mean()-X' according to activity and subject.
+3. mean_measurements: Average value of sensor signal measurement containing "mean" keyword and grouped according to activity and subject.

-4. mean_Y: Average value of sensor signal 'tBodyAcc-mean()-Y' according to activity and subject.
+4. std_measurements: Average value of sensor signal measurement containing "std" keyword and grouped according to activity and subject.

-5. mean_Z: Average value of sensor signal 'tBodyAcc-mean()-Z' according to activity and subject.

-6. std_X: Average value of sensor signal standard deviation 'tBodyAcc-std()-X' according to activity and subject.

-7. std_Y: Average value of sensor signal standard deviation 'tBodyAcc-std()-Y' according to activity and subject.

-8. std_Z: Average value of sensor signal standard deviation 'tBodyAcc-std()-Z' according to activity and subject.